couchbaselabs/docs-ng/content/couchbase-manual-2.0/views-and-indexes.markdown

 ![](images/views-grouping.png)

-The `group_level` parameter specifies the array index (starting at 1) at which you want the grouping occur, and thgenerates a unique value based on this value that is used to identify all the items in the view output that include this unique value:
+The `group_level` parameter specifies the array index (starting at 1) at which you want the grouping occur, and generate a unique value based on this value that is used to identify all the items in the view output that include this unique value: